svaningelgem/logprise/README.md

 ### Notification Services

 Logprise uses Apprise for notifications, which supports a wide range of notification services.
-Create an `apprise.txt` file in one of the default configuration paths:
+Create an `.apprise` file in one of the default configuration paths:

 - `~/.apprise`
 - `~/.config/apprise`